Admission

 Graduate Admission

-While requirements vary in each of University of Massachusetts Global’s graduate programs, this section provides information concerning university-wide admission standards as well as general admission policies and procedures.
-For specific program admission requirements, please refer to the appropriate program section.
+While requirements vary in each of University of Massachusetts Global’s graduate programs, this section provides information concerning university-wide graduate level admission standards as well as general admission policies and procedures.
+For specific and additional program admission requirements, please refer to the appropriate program section.

-Applicants seeking admission to graduate programs must submit to the Office of Admissions the following:
+Applicants seeking admission to graduate level programs (including degrees, credentials, and certificates) must submit the following to the Office of Admission:

-4. Any graduate-level courses taken within the last 8 years must be submitted.
+Official transcripts from any graduate-level courses taken at an institutionally accredited institution within the last 8 years must be submitted.

-7. Any additional evidence of eligibility required by the graduate program.
+4. Any additional evidence of eligibility, or supplementary documents required by the graduate program or professional accreditation.

-Official documents (including portfolios) submitted for admission consideration become property of the University and cannot be returned or copied for distribution.
+All documents (including portfolios) submitted for admission consideration become property of the University and will not be returned or copied for distribution.

 Admission by GPA

-A 2.75 grade point average (GPA) calculated over the most recent 30 graded semester (45 quarter) credits completed in either a baccalaureate or post-baccalaureate program, including credits earned toward a credential.
-All credits used for GPA calculation must be from a regionally accredited institution.
-For graduates of regionally accredited institutions that do not conduct a GPA calculation, an official letter from the University determining grade equivalency will be accepted.
+A 2.75 grade point average (GPA) calculated over the most recent 30 graded semester (45 quarter) credits completed in bachelor's or post-bachelor's program, including credits earned toward a teaching or other credential.
+All credits used for GPA calculation must be from an institutionally accredited institution.
+For graduates of institutionally accredited institutions that do not conduct a GPA calculation, an official letter from the University determining grade equivalency will be accepted.

 Admission by Prior Graduate Degree